Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Discussion and Conclusion

-In this work the concept of nonlinear probabilistic constellation shaping was discussed.
-In a nutshell, nonlinear probabilistic shaping aims at improving the performance of a fiber optic communication system by encoding information onto the symbols of a QAM constellation in a smart way, taking into account the interaction of adjacent symbols in all possible dimensions (time, quadratures and polarizations).
-Sequence selection was used to assess the potential of nonlinear probabilistic shaping and address its implementation.
+In this work the concept of probabilistic constellation shaping for nonlinear channels was discussed.
+In a nutshell, probabilistic shaping aims at improving the performance of a fiber optic communication system by encoding information onto the symbols of a QAM constellation in a smart way, taking into account the interaction of adjacent symbols in all possible dimensions (time, quadratures and polarizations).
+Sequence selection was used to assess the potential of probabilistic shaping for nonlinear channels and address its implementation.

 Sequence selection can be seen as a\emph{ generalization} of conventional probabilistic shaping in the absence of a priori knowledge about (i) optimal distribution, (ii) features or characteristics of a good shaping, and (iii) optimal bit-to-symbol mapping rules.
 Basically, sequence selection produces properly shaped sequences of symbols, starting from symbols generated by any source, referred to as \emph{unbiased} source, and using a proper performance metric.
-Using some theoretical bounds based on sequence selection, we have drawn some important conclusions about nonlinear probabilistic shaping: (i) if the unbiased source is already optimized to minimize the intensity fluctuations of the signal (such as with short-block-length PAS), a further optimization of the transmitted sequences based on a sign-independent metric does not provide any additional improvement; (ii) full shaping of both amplitudes and signs achieves the best performance (with a gain of about $0.13$\,bits/s/Hz in a typical scenario; (iii) nearly the same performance can be achieved by shaping only the amplitudes, provided that the amplitudes are shaped depending on the values taken by the signs (i.e., by using a sign-dependent metric for sequence selection).
-Furthermore, we have shown that the optimal shaping does not depend critically on system parameters such as the baud rate and number of spans.
+Using ideal sequence selection as an upper bound, we have drawn some important conclusions about practical implementations of probabilistic shaping for nonlinear channels: (i) if the unbiased source is already optimized to minimize the intensity fluctuations of the signal (such as with short-block-length PAS), a further optimization of the transmitted sequences based on a sign-independent metric does not provide any additional improvement; (ii) full shaping of both amplitudes and signs achieves the best performance (with a gain of about $0.13$\,bits/s/Hz in a typical scenario); (iii) nearly the same performance can be achieved by shaping only the amplitudes, provided that the amplitudes are shaped depending on the values taken by the signs (i.e., by using a sign-dependent metric for sequence selection).
+Furthermore, we have shown that the optimal shaping depends only mildly on system parameters such as baud rate and number of spans.
 In fact, a lower but still relevant gain can be obtained if those parameters are changed (within a reasonable range) without reoptimizing the shaping, allowing for a good amount of flexibility in the system optimization.
+Moreover, we have shown that the gain provided by BS sequence selection remains approximately constant when the number of WDM channels increases.